The Divisive Power of Citizenship

 Focusing on East Asia in the early 20th century, we examine conditions applying to European merchants, whose citizenship bestowed distinct jurisdiction and rights compared with their Asian contemporaries – creating multilayered trans-cultural communities.
 Such competing communities can be analyzed in terms of colonial privilege, racism and nationalism, affording new perspectives on historical communities and also provide a lens through which to view the tumultuous processes at work today.
 Chronologically this survey spans the period between 1919 and 1945, witnessing the climax and decline of western dominance in East Asia and also the rupture precipitated by the Pacific War.

 The project studies evolving international relations and colonial expansion from this perspective, acknowledging the complex changes in the operation of citizenship.
 By focusing on the consequences of interaction between multiple communities we can describe the 20th century in a new way.
-We have formed an international collaboration to achieve this: the project brings together Prof. Dr. Toshiki Mogami, an expert in international human rights law, and Prof. Peter Cornwell, an expert in data science with Professor Dr. Madeleine Herren's team at the Europa Institute, Basel and Professor Dr. Sacha Zala of the Diplomatic Documents of Switzerland.
+We have formed an international collaboration to achieve this: the project brings together Prof. Dr. Toshiki Mogami, an expert in international law and organization, and Prof. Peter Cornwell, an expert in data science with Professor Dr. Madeleine Herren's team at the Europa Institute, Basel and Professor Dr. Sacha Zala of the Diplomatic Documents of Switzerland.

 We will create Findable, Accessible, Interoperable and Re-usable (FAIR) data resources under the canopy Pacific War Documentary Chain (PWDC), tracing the lives of thousands of citizens living abroad during this period, and also aggregating for the first time in one place information about those interned during the Pacific War.